 – completion of Recommendations on

-• objective estimation of individual quality dimensions as full-reference approach P.AMD and its no-reference counterpart P.SAMD;
+– objective estimation of individual quality dimensions as full-reference approach P.AMD and its no-reference counterpart P.SAMD;

-• a new no-reference model for listening quality prediction in mid-pint and end-point applications (P.SPELQ);
+– objective evaluation of noise reduction systems (P.ONRA);

-• objective evaluation of noise reduction systems (P.ONRA);
+– Guidance for using machine learning techniques in prediction model development.

 – development of a Recommendation for objective, perceptual quality prediction of non-speech signals (e.g. music) in telecommunication services;

 – development of a Recommendation for perceptual, signal-based models for objective qualitative rating the perception of multi-channel and spatial audio in telecommunication services.